Public transport in the Netherlands: Trams and light rail

-In The Netherlands, the only difference between a tram and light rail line is considered to be that light rail doesn't share its lane with other traffic.
+In the Netherlands, the only difference between a tram and a light rail line is considered to be that light rail doesn't share its lane with other traffic.
 Some lines could be partially seen as light rail such as Amsterdam tram line 26, which is only mixed with other traffic on both its balloon loops.
 However, Amsterdam tram line 25 does not operate in mixed traffic and operates as light rail using bidirectional trams that can be coupled in pairs.

 Bus

 Both regional and city public transport bus services can be found throughout the country.
 Because of the extensive rail network, long-distance bus services are limited to a few connections where train connections are missing or would require a considerable detour.
 In the Randstad area lines with a high frequency and higher average speed have been branded as R-Net.

 All bus operations (except for in the cities of Amsterdam, Rotterdam and The Hague) are awarded by a transport authority to companies by a public tender.
 The concessions can last up to 10 years, with extensions of a few years if the transport authority is satisfied.